nikcleju/IT_Course/Lectures/02_SourceCoding.md

   - Start at the root, each bit means go left or go right
   - Illustrate at whiteboard

-* Advantage on instantaneous code over uniquely decodable: simple decoding
+* Advantage of instantaneous codes over non-instantaneous uniquely decodable codes: simple decoding

 * Why the name *instantaneous*?
     * The codeword can be decoded as soon as it is fully received